Steak Seasoning Timing Guide: Salt Application Science & Thickness Adjustments

 1. The "Three Musketeers" Blend: Equal parts salt, black pepper, and smoked paprika.
 A trio that never fails.

-2. Dry Brining: Mix salt with herbs and rub into the steak.
+2. Dry Brining: Mix 1 teaspoon salt per pound with 1/4 teaspoon garlic powder and rub into the steak.
 Refrigerate uncovered overnight for maximum flavor penetration.

 3. The Herb Butter Finish: Add fresh thyme or rosemary sprigs during the last 2–3 minutes of cooking for aromatic depth.